pfangueiro/windsurf-project-template/README.md

 - Shared memory across all agents
 - Explicit knowledge transfer between agents during handoffs
-- Centralized decision tracking in decisionLog.md
+- Decisions tracked in activeContext.md

 > **Note**: For examples of natural language triggers in conversation, see `docs/trigger-examples.md`